North Korean athletes will compete at Winter Olympics

 However, others fear that South Korea has fallen for a North Korean charm offensive and warned the international community not to be complacent.

-In opening remarks earlier Saturday, Bach said the IOC had been working for several years to address the "special situation" of having the 2018 Winter Olympics on the Korean Peninsula.
+In his remarks, Bach said the IOC had been working for several years to address the "special situation" of having the 2018 Winter Olympics on the Korean Peninsula.

-"We have always done so with our belief that the Olympic Games are beyond all political tensions," he said.
-"In Olympic sport, we are all equal, regardless of where we come from or who we are: north and south, east and west, women and men, rivals and friends."
+"Let us not forget that such an agreement would have seemed impossible only a few weeks ago," he said as he thanked the two governments for their embrace of the Olympic spirit.

+"The Olympic Games are always about building bridges, they never erect walls.
+The Olympic spirit is about respect, dialogue and understanding.
+The Olympic Winter Games Pyeongchang 2018 are hopefully opening the door to a brighter future on the Korean Peninsula and inviting the world to join in a celebration of hope."

 Joint training proposed